indimail/indimail-mta/indimail-mta-x/qmail-perf/README.md

 * The biggest impact on local delivery rate are the fsync() calls.
 Changing fsync() to fdatasync() did not result in the delivery rate.
 Disabling fsync() resulted in local deliveries increasing by 6x.
 	* Disabling fsync, ext4 gave the best performance in the test carried out
 	* Using fsync, zfs gave the best performance in the tests carried out
+* netqmail gives the best injection rate.
+One of the reason is statically compiled uids, gids which avoids the need to do passwd, group entry lookups uisng the getpw, getgr libc functions.

 ## Results